MicrosoftDocs/IIS.Administration-docs/IIS-Administration/api/virtual-directories.md

 ### Retrieving virtual directories for an application

-The virtual directories that belong to an application can retrieved by providing the application id in the GET request.
+The virtual directories that belong to an application can be retrieved by providing the application id in the GET request.
 [Web application](applications.md) resources contain the link required to access their virtual directories in their [HAL](hal.md).

 Listing the virtual directories of an application. **GET** */api/webserver/virtual-directories?webapp.id={webapp_id}*
 ```